FuG 25a Erstling: Operation

 The basic system consisted of a transmitter/receiver, a "keying unit" to provide a secure day code, an integrated power supply, and a control panel.
-The power supply was fed by the aircraft's 24 VDC main power, driving a DC motor and alternator that produced 18 VAC 134 Hz output.
+The power supply was fed by the aircraft's 24 V DC main power, driving a DC motor and alternator that produced 18 V AC 134 Hz output.
 This was used to power the electronics as well as a motor that drove the keying unit.
-The vacuum tube heater filaments were driven by the 24 VDC.
+The vacuum tube heater filaments were driven by the 24 V DC.

 The receiver unit was an eight-tube superheterodyne design that was widely sensitive to the 2.4 m band.
 A 3000 RPM motor drove a tuning capacitor through the Freya range from 123 to 128 MHz, sweeping up and then down the band over a period of 10 ms. The Freya normally used a pulse repetition frequency (PRF) of 500 Hz, so during the 10 ms period, the radar would broadcast five pulses, and given that it was sweeping up and down, the receiver would be tuned to the right frequency during perhaps two of those pulses.
 The result was a series of pulses of the intermediate frequency turning on and off at about 200 Hz.